bitplane/bitplane.net/dev/basic/illiterate-computing/index.md

 ## Budget computing

-The Speccy's crude operating system was a BASIC command line interpreter, complimented by a simple line editor.
-When you switched the thing on, the machine's cheap capacitors whistled with a high pitched coil whine inaudible to adults, the screen flashed black as the memory's graphics region was reset, and about a second later you were presented with Sinclair BASIC's operating system:
+The Speccy's crude operating system was a BASIC command line interpreter, complemented by a simple line editor.
+When you switched the thing on, its cheap capacitors whistled with a high pitched coil whine inaudible to adults, the screen flashed black as the memory's graphics region was reset, and about a second later you were presented with Sinclair BASIC's operating system:

 ![OS](spectrum.png)